dechandler/i3-blocklet_workspaces/README.md

 ## Overview

-Displays a window list by workspaces and screens.
+Displays a window list by workspaces and screens, along with which workspaces are free (assuming workspaces 1-9).
 Workspaces with a window marked URGENT turn red.

 ![screenshot](https://github.com/dechandler/i3-blocklet_workspaces/raw/master/screenshot.png)